byuidatascience/course_work_portfolio_docs/README.md

 1. Once `quarto render` has completed you can use GitHub Desktop to `commit` and `push` changes back to GitHub

-1. To find your site URL, click the `open
+1. To find your site URL, click the `View on GitHub` button on GitHub Desktop
+    a.
+Navigate back to `Settings` and `Pages`
+    a.
+Your